lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 ## R Console

-This is a quickstart example.
-The `srun` command is used to submit a real-time execution job designed for interactive use with monitoring the output.
+In the following example the `srun` command is used to submit a real-time execution job designed for interactive use with monitoring the output.
 Please check [the Slurm page](../jobs_and_resources/slurm.md) for details.